swrlab/swrlab/PRINCIPLES.md

 ## Code Structure & Testing

 Code should be readable, understandable, and clean.
 It should include inline comments for documentation about specific steps.
 Overall documentation should be written in separate Markdown files.
+We prefer English for file names, variables, comments, and documentation to keep it universal and avoid unclear "Denglisch" (German + English) combinations.

 Modules and artifacts used in multiple projects should be managed in a central place to avoid redundancy and to benefit from adaptability (e.g. `@swrlab/node-utils`).

-Code should always be written and checked against linters and formatters such as ESLint and Prettier.
+Code should always be written and checked against linters and formatters such as _ESLint_ and _Prettier_.
 Those should also be run automatically for PRs in CI (e.g. with `super-linter`).

 Projects should include test routines to check and ensure functionality and avoid regressions (e.g. `mocha`, `jest`).

 ## Versioning, Automation & Deployments

-All services must have a changelog document in version control using the SemVer versioning structure.
+All services must have a changelog document in version control using the _SemVer_ versioning structure.

 Whenever possible, tools and actions should be automated to optimize processes, save time, and reduce errors from manual interaction.